kellboy9/UNIX-Semester-Project/README.md

 To run the echo server, execute echo_s with up to 3 port numbers as arguments, followed by -logip <ip_address>, where <ip_address> is the IP address of the log server.

 The log_s program takes 1 argument, which is the port number to listen on for messages from echo_s.
-This should be the same as the value of LOG_PORT in server_functions.c, which is 9999 by default.
+This should be the same as the value of LOG_PORT in server_functions.c and lport in echo_s.c, which is 9999 by default.

+The echo client (echo_c) takes two arguments: the IP address of the echo server, and the port to connect on.

 The user 1, Qi Gao, modify the code of "echo_s.c" so that there will be an argument passed to echo_s indicating which ip address the log server is running on.